-Some mornings – hopefully most mornings – you get up when the alarm chimes and go for that walk, do your meditation exercise, or read a book for twenty minutes.
+Some mornings – hopefully, most mornings – you get up when the alarm chimes and go for that walk, do your meditation exercise, or read a book for twenty minutes.
 Then there are those days when you just can’t make yourself get up.
 You hit the snooze button multiple times, or turn the alarm off altogether and go back to sleep.

 Think about how the rest of those days went.
 Did you notice a difference in how you felt?
-How much did you get done on the mornings when you got up with your first alarm?
+How much did you get done in the mornings when you got up with your first alarm?
 Were you able to do all the things you set out to do?
 How did those days compare to the ones when you hit the snooze button over and over again?

 If I had to take a guess, I’d say that the mornings when you got up as soon as the alarm went off went a lot smoother.
-I bet you accomplished what you have planned to do, too.
+I bet you accomplished what you planned to do, too.
 Chances are that sleeping through the snooze button didn’t just affect your morning, but the entire rest of your day.

-Over the course of the next seven days, I want to guide you through the process of making over your morning.
+Over the course of the next seven days, I want to guide you through the process of making your morning.
 As we’ve already established, this is an important task and a good thing to work on and pay attention to.

 Not only will you enjoy your mornings more even if the alarm goes off much earlier than you’d like, but it will also make the entire rest of your day go much smoother.